BMW May Be First To Go

 The following graph presents BMW's stock price as well as its TTM net income and revenue throughout the last year and a half:

-Since 1Q16, BMW's TTM net income has increased by more than $1.0 billion, or more than 15% in just 18 months, which in my opinion, has been the primary driver of the rise in BMW's stock price.
+Since 1Q16, BMW's TTM net income has increased by more than $1.0 billion or more than 15% in just 18 months, which, in my opinion, has been the primary driver of the rise in BMW's stock price.
 Readers should note, however, that the increase in net income was driven by higher revenue.
 In contrast, BMW's gross margin has declined slightly in the last five years, except for a temporary increase in 2H14:

 In other words, BMW has prioritized top-line growth, or market share, while slightly sacrificing its profit margin in the recent period.
 This, however, will soon change.